turnerlabs/airflow_stacks/aws/terraform/tf_new_net_rds_ec_ec2_110/README.md

 - 1 Auto Scale Group for Airflow Webserver / Scheduler
 - 1 Launch Config using Airflow Worker AMI
 - 1 Auto Scale Group for Airflow Worker
+- 1 Bastion server

-The Airflow instances will be able to communicate with Elasticache as well as Serverless Aurora.
+The Airflow instances will be able to communicate with Elasticache as well as RDS.

 Assumptions:

-A Key Pair has already been created.
+A SSH Key Pair has already been created.
 A domain has been registered in Route53 with a hosted zone.

 Please check the variables.tf for a clear description of what each variable is that is passed to this terraform.